 Citizens have rights and deserve timely information about land leasing for potential large scale industrial development, it should be law.
 Especially when projects desire to change land use that is contrary to an existing Long-term Comprehensive Plan.

-QUESTION: How can the public easily determine what Energy Company is behind the LLCs they use to conduct business?
+QUESTION: How can the public easily determine what Energy Company is behind the LLCs (Foreign Covered Entities) they use to conduct business?
 LLCs protect Energy Companies from Liability.
 Multiple LLCs limit potential liability risk between each of the limited liability companies.
 It makes it easier to attract investors for one particular business (LLC) and even sell a business to someone else.
-Delaware LLCs, Cayman Island offshore accounts…these signal “lack of transparency” making it difficult for the public, state, county and city officials to investigate and fully understand who the Energy Companies are behind many projects, due to the multitude of LLCs they are operating through.
+Delaware LLCs, Cayman Island offshore accounts…these signal “lack of transparency” making it difficult for the public, state, county and city officials to investigate and fully understand who the investors, members, managers, owners are behind projects, due to the multitude of LLCs they are operating through.

 For example, NextEra Energy Resources, LLC, who has numerous Industrial Utility-Scale Solar and Wind Projects in operation and/or development in Kansas, has 864 subsidiaries in the United States and 187 that operate in foreign countries.
 Most of heir LLCs are organized out of Delaware, not their home state of Florida.
 Additionally, their Palms Insurance Company, Limited (a subsidiary of NextEra Energy Capital Holdings, Inc.) is organized offshore in the Cayman Islands (this is reported by the U.S. Securities and Exchange.2

 SOLUTION: A new Kansas State Law that requires, any developer, who is securing 300 acres or more for a project, with the intent of changing land use through CUPs, to provide written notification of the land lease within 10 days to State, County and City Administrators.